1871fotc/fotc/docs/guided-tours.md

 ## Free Guided Tours
 -->

+!!! warning "COVID-19 Restrictions"

+    - Due to COVID-19 our guided tours are **limited to 15 guests** to enable social distancing to be maintained.
+    - Guests will be required to use the **[Check In Qld](https://www.covid19.qld.gov.au/check-in-qld)** App to check in.
+    - Unfortunately we don't have a booking system, so guests will be invited to join us on a "first come, first served" basis.
+    - We apologise in advance if you come to the cemetery but are unable to join the tour due to it being over-subscribed.
+There are many **[self-guided walks](../walks/)** you can do as an alternative.

 Friends of Toowong Cemetery volunteers guide you on 10 different heritage walks each year.

 ![][image11]{ width="32%" } ![][image9]{ width="32%" } ![][image8]{ width="32%" }